pirafrank/fpiracom/pages/inspiring.md

 show_title: true
 ---

-A collection of talks <!--and articles -->that inspired me.
+A collection of talks that inspired me.

 #### Talks